3P2S/arcface/README.md

 Note:
 - The 'CCrop' tag above means doing central-cropping on both trainging and testing data, which could eliminate the redundant boundary of intput face data (especially for AgeDB-30).
-- All training settings of the models can be found in the corresponding [./configs/*.yaml](https://github.com/peteryuX/arcface-tf2/tree/master/configs) files.
+- All training settings of the models can be found in the corresponding [./configs/*.yaml](https://github.com/3P2S/arcface/tree/master/configs) files.

 ****

+## Create own dataset

 ## References
-:hamburger:

 Thanks for these source codes porviding me with knowledges to complete this repository.